Charlie Byrd: Career

 Jazz Samba was released in April 1962, and by September it had entered the Billboard pop album chart.
 By March of the following year the album had moved to number one.
-The term "bossa nova" wasn't used until later.
+The term "bossa nova" was not used until later.
 The album remained on the charts for seventy weeks, and Getz soon beat John Coltrane in a DownBeat poll.
 One of the album's most popular tunes was a Jobim hit, titled "Desafinado".

 Following the success of Jazz Samba, Byrd signed with Riverside Records, which reissued six of his albums recorded for the small Offbeat label, a subsidiary of Washington Records.

-On March 13, 14, 15, 16, 1963, Byrd travelled two hours south of Washington, DC to the University of Virginia in Charlottesville to provide music for an original musical, Lament For Guitar and Two Lovers.
+On March 13–16, 1963, Byrd travelled two hours south of Washington, DC to the University of Virginia in Charlottesville to provide music for an original musical, Lament For Guitar and Two Lovers.
 The play was by Lee Devin of the UVa drama department, with music for 10-piece ensemble by Sidney Hodkinson of the UVa music department.
-Two nights later on March 18, the Byrd trio played a concert featuring “Lament for Guitar and Two Lovers” at Cabell Hall, the university’s acoustic auditorium.
+Two nights later on March 18, the Byrd trio played a concert featuring "Lament for Guitar and Two Lovers" at Cabell Hall, the university's acoustic auditorium.
 The solo dancer for the concert was Jocelyn Anker Moss.

 In 1963, Byrd toured Europe with Les McCann and Zoot Sims.
 Between 1964 and 1965, he appeared at the Newport Jazz Festival with Episcopal priest Malcolm Boyd, accompanying prayers from his book Are You Running With Me Jesus? with guitar.
 In 1967, Byrd brought a lawsuit against Stan Getz and MGM, contending that he was unfairly paid for his contributions to the 1962 album Jazz Samba.
 The jury agreed with Byrd and awarded him half the royalties from the album.

 In 1973, Byrd moved to Annapolis, Maryland, and in September of that year he recorded an album with Cal Tjader titled Tambú, the only recording the two would make together.
 That same year, Byrd joined guitarists Herb Ellis and Barney Kessel and formed the Great Guitars group, which also included drummer Johnny Rae.
 Byrd collaborated with Venezuelan pianist and composer Aldemaro Romero on the album Onda Nueva/The New Wave.